 The Court can see when the yellow and red lights come on.
-If you are responding to a question when the red light is on, answer the pending question, advise the Court your time is up, and sit down.
+If you are responding to a question when the red light is on, concisely answer the pending question, advise the Court your time is up, and sit down.
 Do not summarize or add concluding comments after your time has expired.

 The Court’s practice is to allow an entity that has been granted amicus curiae status in this proceeding to participate in oral argument without need of an additional motion.
 The party with whom the amicus is substantively aligned may share oral argument time with the amicus, but only if that party so chooses.
 Neither party should feel obligated to share time with an amicus.

 Counsel should advise the Court concerning any agreements to share time both on the appearance form filled out at counsel table and at the start of counsel’s oral presentation.
 No special motion need be filed concerning the sharing of argument time.
 Experience has demonstrated that it is sometimes difficult for attorneys effectively to share time or divide issues among themselves.
-The timing system will not be adjusted to reflect shared-time arrangements, and the Court will not keep track of time to insure such arrangements are realized.
+The timing system will not be adjusted to reflect shared-time arrangements, and the Court will not keep track of time to ensure such arrangements are realized.
 The Court may have its own agenda of questions that may not coincide with the way you have decided to divide your time.
 Please keep that consideration in mind.

 If you use an exhibit as part of your argument, you may want to consider limiting such use to 8.5" x 11" documents copied from the record of proceedings.
 Using some form of document from outside the record of proceedings might be useful in the right type of case, but bear in mind that new evidence cannot be introduced at this stage of the proceedings without leave of court obtained well in advance of the argument.
 If you use a documentary exhibit, have enough copies for each Justice and opposing counsel.
-The Sheriff or someone from the Division of Supreme Court Administration will place these on the bench before the argument begins.
+The Sheriff or someone from Supreme Court Services will place these on the bench before the argument begins.
 Using exhibits placed on an easel would be unusual and can be problematic in the Courtroom.
 The Justices are seated about eighteen feet from the speaker’s podium, making most visual aids hard to see.
 Further, to point to the visual aid, you almost certainly will have to separate yourself from the podium microphone, making it hard for you to be heard.
 Also, the exhibits will not be picked up by our webcast cameras (see below).
 Please keep these considerations in mind.

 You may also be aware that the Supreme Court now records and broadcasts its oral arguments live over the Internet.
 The recordings are also archived on the Court’s website for later viewing.
 You will be able to watch and listen to your oral argument soon after it has concluded.
 Access to the live broadcast and to the archived list of recorded oral arguments is available at mycourts.in.gov/arguments/.
-Occasionally, one of the Court’s oral arguments will be selected for special treatment as a teaching tool in Indiana schools.
-When that occurs, the briefs are also made available over the Internet.
-You can find more information at the Courts in the Classroom website at courts.IN.gov/citc.